microsoft/MC4H-Acceleration/Guide_Book/SA_Monitoring.md

 ![function-monitor2](./Images/function-monitor2.png)

 # Historical: Querying for Errors Logged to Application Insights over a specific time range
 The Sync Agent is a backend process.
-It is often easiest to look at logs that have occurred in the past to find the problem.
+It is often easiest to look at logs that have occurred in the past to find an issue.

 One way to view historical logs is through Application Insights.
 ![Navigate to Application Insights](./Images/QueryForErrors_NavigateToAI.png)